-HO 251 Health and Fitness
+One semester, two hours H0 251 Health and Fitness

 This course is designed to provide the basic information concerning health and fitness in the Christian ladies' life.
 Eating right, exercise, and a healthy lifestyle are covered.

 HO 264 Preparation for Marriage